blakeCS/IntroComputerProgramming/docs/Methods.md

 ***
 ## Cryptocurrency Interlude
-Your goal is to research cryptocurrency, and consider how you might create a structure (perhaps a Class, or multiple classes) to store and manipulate the information necessary to create a digital currency.
+After researching cryptocurrency, Students will create a structure to store and manipulate the information necessary to create a digital currency.

 This interlude in programming skills does not introduce new Java content, but will get you thinking about how Java can be used to represent monetary structures in preparation for the project at the end of this unit.

 <details>
  <summary>Resources